oicr-ibc/cssscl/README.rst

       $ cssscl classify --help

-Example 2 - Perform the classification by optimizing the ``cssscl's`` parameter values first
+Example 2 - perform the classification by optimizing the ``cssscl's`` parameter values first
 --------------------------------------------------------------------------------------------

 1. Build the necessary databases from the training set